muntakim-ahm-wayout/PY18_011_WayOut_Estimation/README.md

 # Estimation Project #

-Welcome to the estimation project.
-In this project, you will be developing the estimation portion of the controller used in the CPP simulator.
-By the end of the project, your simulated quad will be flying with your estimator and your custom controller (from the previous project)!
+ - a completed estimator that meets the performance criteria for each of the steps:
+   - `QuadEstimatorEKF.cpp`
+   - `config/QuadEstimatorEKF.txt`

+ - a re-tuned controller that, in conjunction with your tuned estimator, is capable of meeting the criteria laid out in Step 6:
+   - `QuadController.cpp`
+   - `config/QuadControlParams.txt`